Frizlab/ChatLayout/Readme.md

 ## About

-`ChatLayout` is an alternative solution to [MessageKit](https://github.com/MessageKit/MessageKit).
+`STableLayout` is an alternative solution to [MessageKit](https://github.com/MessageKit/MessageKit).
 It uses custom `UICollectionViewLayout` to provide you full control over the presentation as well as all the tools available in `UICollectionView`.